 Student Name:

-The School District of Crandon will be supplying each schromebook for the school year.
-Middle School/High Sto take the chromebooks home as needed to complete students will be taking chromebooks home in the ever make-up work due to absences, and this will be their pschool building.
-All virtual learning students will need before receiving a chromebook.
-By signing this contract, I understand that it is my resp damaged, lost, or stolen, I will be charged \$290.00 to contromebook.
-Monthly payments may be made until pages. chool students will be allowed assignments.
-Elementary of the of school closure or ersonal device within the to submit a signed contract consibility if the chromebook is over the cost of replacing the
+The School District of Crandon will be supplying each student grades 4K-12 with a chromebook for the school year.
+Middle School/High School students will be allowed to take the chromebooks home as needed to complete assignments.
+Elementary students will be taking chromebooks home in the event of school closure or make-up work due to absences, and this will be their personal device within the school building.
+All virtual learning students will need to submit a signed contract before receiving a chromebook.

+By signing this contract, I understand that it is my responsibility if the chromebook is damaged, lost, or stolen, I will be charged \$290.00 to cover the cost of replacing the chromebook.
+Monthly payments may be made until paid in full.

-Other potential charges include, but are not limited to: \$40 Cracked Screen \$60 Keyboard / \$25 Missing Key Damages \$30 missing lost power adaptor/charger Missing or Lost Chromebook: Replacement Cost All chromebooks should be returned at the end of the cord.
-Failure to return the device by the listed date will administration.
-If the terms and conditions are acceptable, please sign contract.
-You will receive a copy of this document as a \$150 school year with the charging result in a referral to school below and return this
+Other potential charges include, but are not limited to:

+- \$40 Cracked Screen

+- □ \$60 Keyboard / \$25 Missing Key Damages

+- \$30 missing lost power adaptor/charger

+- Missing or Lost Chromebook: Replacement Cost \$150

+All chromebooks should be returned at the end of the school year with the charging cord.
+Failure to return the device by the listed date will result in a referral to school administration.

+If the terms and conditions are acceptable, please sign below and return this contract.
+You will receive a copy of this document as a receipt for your records.

 Student Name(Please Print):

 Student Signature: Date:

 Parent/Guardian Name:

 Parent/Guardian Signature: Date:

 Teacher/Office Use Chromebook Serial Number:

 Chromebook Barcode Number: